nautobot/nautobot/nautobot/docs/development/index.md

 * Nautobot 1.2 introduced REST APIs versioning.
 Newer versions of the API become the default behavior on a major release (`x.0.0`) and older versions become deprecated.
 Along with classes and other functionality the deprecated versions will be removed in the `x.2` release.
 For more information, see the [Versioning section of our REST API documentation](../rest-api/overview.md#versioning).
 * We will drop support for Python versions on a case-by-case basis: A patch release may drop support for a Python version if a security update of a critical dependency would require split or conditional support.
 For example, if the dependency has not published a vulnerability fix for an older Python version, we will drop support at that time.
 All other cases will be documented and will tend to occur on minor release boundaries.
 * Any deprecation notice (announcement or removal) will be available in our release notes.

+!!! warning "Backwards-Incompatible Changes and Deprecations"
+    Breaking changes in a `x.0.0` release my have an effect on deprecated APIs.
+While we do our best to keep the deprecated APIs intact to simplify migrations to newer releases, breaking changes are inherently breaking and will cause some changes to existing versions.

+    For example, in the upcoming `2.0.0` release we plan to collapse `Site` and `Region` to be `LocationType`s.
+This means there will no longer be a `site` property on objects like `Device`.
+This would affect any current and previous API versions and is not limited to just removal of classes.
+This would also mean we would not publish deprecated APIs for models that no longer exist.

+    We will document in major releases how breaking changes will affect existing APIs and Python primitives.
+Backwards-compatible changes would still be kept around following the normal deprecation policy.

 ## Communication